-City officials said they weren't happy with an open house held in October to discuss plans for two roundabouts planned for Darrow Road.
+City officials said they weren't happy with an to discuss plans for two roundabouts planned for Darrow Road.
 So the city held Wednesday's meeting to clear up confusion about the plan and make the case that roundabouts would improve traffic flow up and down Darrow.

 The plan is to build two roundabouts on Darrow Road, the first at Glenwood Drive and the second at Meadowood Boulevard and Ethan's Drive.
 The project is expected to cost about $8 million, with the city paying about $1.6 million and the rest paid for with grants.

 City Engineer Amy Mohr said the plan is to build the roundabouts one at a time.
 The Glenwood intersection would be redone first, with construction expected to begin in 2014.
 It could take another three years of planning and right-of-way acquisition before the second roundabout is built.

 On Wednesday, residents viewed a presentation and watched a video explaining how to drive through the circular intersection.

 Ed Franks, the project manager with with engineering firm GPD Group, said roundabouts will calm traffic, resulting in lower speeds, make the intersections more visually appealing and reduce city costs, since signals won't have to be maintained.